-In summary, the "Return to Play Protocols" included in this document represent multiple phases, and includes recommendations and guidelines directed at Ontario Soccer affiliated Clubs and Ontario Registered Academies participating in sanctioned soccer activities.
-When we have received clearance for return to play from both Canada Soccer and the Province of Ontario, the new reality for all of us will be that soccer will look different for a while.
-We will not be able to kick the game off as we have done in the past.
+In summary, the "Return to Play Protocols" included in this document represent multiple steps, and include recommendations and guidelines directed at Ontario Soccer affiliated Clubs and Ontario Registered Academies participating in sanctioned soccer activities.

-Our collective focus, during the Return to Play Three-Phase Plan must be focused on the health and safety of our participants.
+Our collective focus, during the Return to Play Three-Step Plan must be focused on the health and safety of our participants.

-Our multiple phase approach, with varying degrees of time in between phases, will ensure the highest level of safety for everyone involved in the game.
+The multiple step approach, with varying degrees of time in between phases, will ensure the highest level of safety for everyone involved in the game.